-ADA Compliance - MCD4 is pleased that a significant budget is allocated citywide to installing pedestrian ramps across the city.
-This should allow the City to fulfill its commitment to Speaker Quinn to install ADA compliant ramps at all intersections of Dyer Avenue with W. 34th, 35th, 36th, 40th, 41st and 42nd Streets and reduce the radius of W. 35th Street turn at Dyer Avenue and Ramp C at Ninth Avenue (Hudson Yards rezoning follow up actions, WRY negotiations).
+ADA Compliance - MCB4 is pleased that a significant budget is allocated citywide to installing pedestrian ramps across the city.
+This should allow the City to fulfill its commitment to former Speaker Quinn to install ADA compliant ramps at all intersections of Dyer Avenue with W. 34th, 35th, 36th, 40th, 41st and 42nd Streets and reduce the radius of W. 35th Street turn at Dyer Avenue (Hudson Yards rezoning follow up actions, WRY negotiations).
 It should also allow the city to equip any modified crossing with accessible traffic signals.